husonlab/catrenet/README.md

 ## Network visualization

-The program can represent a CRS in using several different types of networks:
+The program can represent a CRS using several types of networks:

 - Full network - this shows all reactions, food items, reactants, produces and catalysts as nodes connected by directed edges.